Jaspersoft/js-visualize-components/readmes/CONTRIBUTING-community.md

 - `dev-infra`: used for dev-infra related changes within the directories /scripts and /tools

-- `docs-infra`: used for docs-app (angular.dev) related changes within the /adev directory of the repo
+- `docs-infra`: used for [docs-app](https://jaspersoft.github.io/js-visualize-components-samples/) related changes within the directory of the repo

-- `migrations`: used for changes to the `ng update` migrations.
+- `migrations`: used for changes that migrates technology (e.g.: esbuild to vite for building and compiling the project).

-- `devtools`: used for changes in the [browser extension](./devtools/README.md).

 - none/empty string: useful for `test` and `refactor` changes that are done across all packages (e.g.
   `test: add missing unit tests`) and for docs changes that are not related to a specific package (e.g.